The verb MAKE has a wide range of meanings and grammatical uses

 5. MAKE in Two-Word Verbs

 Two-word verbs are close combinations of a common verb and either a preposition (forming “prepositional” verbs such as DEPEND ON and COPE WITH), or a preposition-like adverb (forming “phrasal” verbs like TURN ON and BREAK OUT – see 139.
 Phrasal Verbs).
 In many cases there is a more formal one-word equivalent (see 108.
 Formal and Informal Words).
 MAKE is found in a small number of two-word verbs.

-Three phrasal verbs with MAKE are MAKE OUT, which can mean “be successful” or “understand” (+ object) or “falsely claim” (+ that…); MAKE OFF (= “go away”); and MAKE UP (= “end a quarrel” or “compose a falsehood” [+ object] or “facially decorate”.
-Common prepositional verbs are MAKE FOR (= move towards), MAKE UP (= be the ingedients of) and the passive BE MADE OF (= include as components) and BE MADE UP OF (= include as parts).
+Three phrasal verbs with MAKE are MAKE OUT, which can mean “be successful” or “understand” (+ object) or “falsely claim” (+ that…); MAKE OFF (= “go away”); and MAKE UP (= “end a quarrel” or “compose a falsehood” [+ object] or “facially decorate”).
+Common prepositional verbs are MAKE FOR (= move towards), MAKE UP (= be the parts of) and the passives BE MADE OF (= include as components) and BE MADE UP OF (= include as parts).